GlaikitSheep/zcash/doc/book/src/user.md

 # User Documentation

-This section contains user documentation specific to `zcashd`.
+This section contains user documentation specific to `votecoind`.

-See [here](https://zcash.readthedocs.io/) for more general Zcash documentation, as well as installation instructions for `zcashd`.
+See [here](https://votecoin.readthedocs.io/) for more general VoteCoin documentation, as well as installation instructions for `votecoind`.